 More parts celebrating other women will be coming along shortly with Maggie and Beth Greene, Sasha Williams, and Michonne.
 Beyond that, if I keep going, will cover Rosita, Tara, Jessie, Denise, and Deanna.
 Let me know what you think and hope you enjoy!

-As the First Lady of Atlanta, Lori Grimes did her best to balance "being in the kitchen", supporting her fellow women, and contend with her husband Rick and her ex-lover Shane.
+Much to the disagreement of The Walking Dead fandom, as the First Lady of Atlanta, Lori Grimes did her best to balance "being in the kitchen", supporting her fellow women, and contend with her husband Rick and her ex-lover Shane.

 Look, I know that I’m a shitty wife and I’m not winning any mother of the year awards, but I need you to know that not for one second do I think there is malice in your heart.Lori's arc came across as if the writers drank while throwing darts at storyboards, and just accepted whatever their stupor results were.